Turtles in our Watershed

 Painted turtles: For most Wisconsin residents, painted turtles are the most familiar, often seen basking on logs along waterways.
 Adult turtles are 4-10” in length.
 Their skin is olive to black with stripes of red, orange or yellow.
 Females begin mating between ages of 6 to 16 years and can live for more than 55 years.
 Female painted turtles can take up to four hours to nest and may make multiple “false” nests.

 Blanding Turtles: This species is of “special concern” in Wisconsin.
 It is a semi-aquatic turtle whose shell size ranges from 7 to 10” across and is speckled with yellow or light colored flakes.
-It is also quite domed.
-The best way to identify Blandings is their bright yellow chin and throat.
+The best way to identify them is their bright yellow chin and throat.
 Blanding turtles interest scientists studying longevity since this turtle shows little to no common signs of aging and are physically active into 80-90 years of life.
 Typically, they start mating at 14-20 years.
-According to Josh Kapfer, UW Whitewater professor, Blandings are one of the most cold tolerant of Wisconsin’s turtles and travel widely over land, often frequenting multiple waterbodies or wetlands within their territory.
+Last year, this turtle was found in a resident’s yard near the Lake Mills golf course.

 Did you know what determines the sex of a baby turtle?
 For many species, it is the outside temperature during incubation.
 For Blanding turtles, a cooler temperature produces males.
 For Painted turtles and Map turtles, a cooler temperature produces females!
 Spiny softshell turtles use DNA, just like humans do, to determine the sex.